mateipinzaru2/python-projects/msgraph_client/readme.md

   - `Group.Read.All` permission
   - `AuditLog.Read.All` permission

-- Create a file called `credentials.env` in the project root directory with the following information:
+- Create a file called `.env` in the project root directory with the following information:
   ```conf
   TENANT_ID=your_tenant_id
   CLIENT_ID=your_client_id